Ben216k/Patched-Sur/README.md

 **4.** After the update finishes, open the post install app and patch your kexts.

 **5.** Enjoy the latest version of macOS!

+Note: Apple does not always release InstallAssistant.pkgs for the beta tracks, this means you might be unable to get certian betas.